CPSC-1520/DanG-A05-CPSC-1520-Instructor-Workbook-2025-Jan/Agenda.md

 - **Homework**
   - [ ] Ensure you have been making notes on all the LOG items in your student workbook and that you have committed and pushed those notes.
+  - [ ] Review the code from today's class.
+Try to describe what each part of the JavaScript code is doing.
+Identify new items such as mouse events, new DOM object properties, etc.
+    - > ***FYI:** Reviewing code from each class should be a regular practice, even when I'm not explicit in it being homework.*

 ----